flexmonster/js-pivot-table/README.md

 Flexmonster Pivot Table & Charts is a component for interactive pivot reports that can be [inserted to a web page or a web application](http://www.flexmonster.com/demos/pivot-table-js/).
 It’s a powerful JavaScript tool to visualize your business data.

-Moreover, you have no limitation on server-side technology, no matter whether your website runs on .NET, Java, PHP, Ruby, etc.
+With Flexmonster, you have no limitation on server-side technology, no matter whether your website runs on .NET, Java, PHP, Ruby, etc.

 ## Why use Flexmonster Pivot Table & Charts?